TWGWprojects/wp_legal_pages/README.md

 # WP Legal Pages – Centralized Legal Content API & SDK

-This repository provides a **centralized, reusable source of legal content** (e.g. Privacy Policy, Terms of Service, Cookie Policy, CCPA notices) that can be consumed dynamically by websites.
+This repository provides a **centralized, reusable source of legal content** (e.g. Privacy Policy, Terms of Service, etc..) that can be consumed dynamically by websites.

 The goal is to update legal text **once** and have the changes reflected across